wyattkac/Test_and_Learn/Django Web Development with Python.md

 We'll want to use `extends` and `include` in our template for things like navbars (so when we change it we only have to change it one place)
 create `main/templates/main/header.html`
-put the header/footer/import statements in, and put the following where you want unique content to go:
+put the header/footer/import statements in, and put the following where you want unique content to go (go to [here](https://pythonprogramming.net/css-django-tutorial/) to see the full code):

     {% block content %}
     {% endblock %}